 Mohs reconstruction is a relatively common method for repairing cancer damaged areas on the face and neck.
 Because Mohs surgery is designed to preserve the surrounding tissue, and surgeons trained in its use will have likely identified potential donor sites to harvest additional skin, it may be possible to regain much of your natural appearance after the cancer is removed.

 The simplest reconstructive options include allowing your surgical wound to heal on its own or using stitches to close it.
 This is suitable for small incisions and those that are not very deep.
 In patients who have large amounts of skin loss, graphs or flaps may be used to help minimize scarring and return normal function to facial features.

 Schedule Your Consultation!

 If you have concerns about the appearance of a spot on your skin, it is important to take a proactive approach.
-Contact us today at the Sullivan Centre at Columbus Facial Plastics and schedule your consultation to learn more about skin cancer treatments and diagnosis.
+Contact us today at Columbus Facial Plastics at the Sullivan Centre and schedule your consultation with Dr. Stephen Nogan to learn more about skin cancer treatments and diagnosis.
 Our skilled professionals proudly serve you from Columbus, Ohio.